VET SC 7240ARW - Ruminant Health and Production Part 1

 Assessment Related Requirements

 Assessment item with hurdle % needed or requirement to meet hurdle Is additional assessment available if student does not meet hurdle requirement?
-Yes or No Details of additional assessment, if available Clinical assignment 50%
+Yes or No Details of additional assessment, if available End of course examination 50% Yes Additional examination

-The practical classes within the second year of the DVM Program, attended by all students 12 times per semester, support the practical skills required for graduating veterinary students.
-Achieving competence in the ruminant health and production medical, handling and husbandry skills is very different from learning a technical skill – competence describes the ability to put together a number of skills to produce a high-level performance judged satisfactory by experts in the field.
-The goal of the practicals is for students to become competent in medical, handling and husbandry skills of ruminants with minimal supervision and only minor errors, taking the view that the students will develop expertise only through further practice in the final year of the course, the extra-mural studies or after they graduate.
+The practical classes support the development of Day One Competencies.
+Achieving competence in the ruminant health and production medical, handling and husbandry skills is very different from learning a technical skill.
+A competence describes the ability to put together a number of skills to produce a high-level performance judged satisfactory by experts in the field.
+The goal of the practicals is for students to become competent in medical, handling and husbandry skills of ruminants and pseudo-ruminants with minimal supervision and only minor errors, taking the view that the students will develop expertise only through further practice in the final year of the course, the extra-mural studies or after they graduate.
 Over the year, students develop the basic medical, handling and husbandry skills and knowledge taught in the first year of the DVM Program, integrating and applying their technical skills and knowledge to working with live animals.
 The students learn to exercise judgement in a dynamic situation potentially life-threatening for the handler, veterinarian and/or patient, while behaving in a professional, responsible manner.
+Competency will be assessed at each practical with formative feedback provided.

-There will be an exam at the end of each semester which will test the student’s understanding and ability to apply knowledge to real veterinary problems in the areas of cattle, sheep, goat and camelid health and production.
+An examination will test the students understanding and ability to apply knowledge to real veterinary problems in the areas of cattle, sheep, goat, deer and camelid health and production.
 Both theory and practical elements of the course will be examined.
-The questions may include MCQ, short answers and/or short essays.

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.